bohdan-didukh/tech-challenge/README.md

 For exampe, when there are 2 soups and 2 breads.
 Discount for the bread is only __$0.4__(bread price is __$0.8__).
 In the case when we have 4 soups in the basket, discount will be __$0.8__.
 - all tests are in the [functions/src/\_\_tests\_\_](./functions/src/__tests__) folder.
+- there is should be also a file [serviceAcconutKey.json](./functions/src/__tests__/serviceAcconutKey.json).
+But it is not secure to store it in the public repository.

 ## types (TypeScript)
 - filenames are also according to the firestore structure.